Find out how early pension release scams work, how to avoid them and what to do if you are scammed.

 - find out more about pension review scams

-- read more about how to spot pension scams on The Pension Regulator’s website
+- read more about how to avoid pension scams

 - find out more about pensions from Pension Wise, the Money Advice Service and The Pensions Advisory Service